-Therapy groups offer opportunities to observe, practice with, and receive feedback from peers.
-Although the format can vary, groups generally consist of instruction and practice of targeted social skills.
-Social skills groups may also feature use of other strategies including video modeling, role-play, social coaching, and the skill practice (i.e., "homework") outside of the group sessions.
-Additionally, parent training is often a key component in promoting social skill growth.
+Although the format can vary, group sessions generally consist of instruction in and practicing targeted social skills.
+Social skills groups may also use video modeling, role-playing, social coaching and skill practice outside of the group sessions (i.e.,

 If you are interested in a social skills group for your child and they do not have an Autism Spectrum Disorder, please contact our Intake Department to learn about social skills groups offered elsewhere at the Institute.